Yashoda (film): Development

-Actress Samantha signed a Telugu-Tamil bilingual film in October 2021, directed by the duo Hari Shankar and Harish Narayan under the production of Sridevi Movies.
+Actress Samantha signed a Telugu–Tamil bilingual film in October 2021, directed by the duo Hari Shankar and Harish Narayan under the production of Sridevi Movies.
 The film's title was announced as Yashoda in December 2021.
 After discussing with executive producer Senthil, the film was made only in Telugu.

 Filming

 With cinematography and editing by M. Sukumar and Marthand K. Venkatesh, respectively, principal photography began in December 2021.
-Hollywood stuntman Yannick Ben was brought in to train and choreograph stunts for Samantha.

 After shooting for 100 days, filming was completed by July 2022, except for one song.
 CGI work and post-production works began subsequently.